Italy miss out on World Cup for third straight time after penalty shootout loss to Bosnia

 Bosnia levelled 11 minutes from time through Haris Tabakovic and both Pio Esposito and Bryan Cristante missed their penalties while the hosts made no mistake from the spot to repeat their semi-final shootout win over Wales.

+"Italian children will see another World Cup without Italy," tearful winger Leonardo Spinazzola told RAI.

+"I still can't believe that we went out like this, after playing with 10 men.
+With grit, we took it to penalties, we could have scored three or four goals and it's really a great disappointment for everyone."

-The expected cagey affair never materialised, with a frantic start, and the pace rarely let up in an enthralling game in Zenica.
+The expected cagey affair never materialised, with a frantic start and the pace rarely letting up in an enthralling game in Zenica.

 A poor attempted pass out from Bosnia keeper Nikola Vasilj allowed Italy to take the lead.

-The wayward ball fell to Nicolo Barella and he laid the ball off to Kean who met the pass with a splendid first-time shot from outside the area which sailed into the top corner for his eighth goal in his last six games for Italy.
+The wayward ball fell to Nicolo Barella and he laid it off to Kean who met the pass with a splendid first-time shot from outside the area which sailed into the top corner for his eighth goal in his last six games for Italy.

 Bosnia came surging forward, with Gianluigi Donnarumma stretching to parry away a powerful effort from Ivan Basic and the keeper then saved Nikola Katic's header.